xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 When the deployment is executed, `ipinfo.cfg` will be produced from the script we wrote, this resource will read it in, and then overwrite it with the same content.
 This functionality is specified in the documentation for the `filename` argument for the resource.

 Now, when the destroy command is ran, the file containing IP information will be destroyed as well.
-This is good, but we still cannot reference the content of the file within Terraform as `local_file.ip_info` does not expose it.
-In order to do so, a data source block will be needed.
+This is good, but the content of the file isn't accessible under `local_file.ip_info`.
+Designed primarily to manage file presence and location, the `local_file` resource does not expose the content of the file.
+In order to acess the contents, a data source block will be needed.

 As for what data sources are, they "allow Terraform to use information defined outside of Terraform."
 This could be data held remotely by a cloud vendor, a local file on disk, and more.
 All we need to do is read a local file, which can be done this short addition: